ifremer-bioinformatics/ToolDirectory/README.md

 The only step you have to achieve consists in creating a specific CSV file, listing all your softwares along with some metadata, such as EDAM terms, links to documentation, etc. An example is provided in test file [Sotwares.csv](test/Softwares.csv).

-Then, you place that CSV file within main directory of katalog clone (see above).
+Then, you place that CSV file within main directory of Katalog clone (see above).
+Please review this fully running example of Katalog Viewer tool : [ToolDirectory Viewer at work](https://github.com/ifremer-bioinformatics/ifremer-bioinformatics.github.io/tree/master/ToolDirectorySample).

 That's all folks.